Regenerative agriculture: Philip Loring

 Loring's typology is based on a principle he calls the Conservation of Change, which states that change must always happen somewhere in ecosystems, and derives from the Second Law of Thermodynamics and Barry Commoner's premise in that, in ecosystems, "there is no free lunch".

 Practices

 Regenerative farming involves the use many different practices and models, often simultaneously.

-Alternative food networks (AFNs)

-Alternative food networks include many different techniques that work to reduce physical, economic, and social distance between farmers and consumers.
-Common proponents of AFNs include small farmers, who often struggle to compete with large supermarket chains and commercial farms, consumers, who can directly express their concerns with food production, and environmental activists who dislike unsustainable monocultural farms.

 Aquaculture

 Aquaculture is a fishing technique involving the rearing of fish in the ocean in fish farms.
 Aquaculture prioritizes sustainability and innate environmental productivity as opposed to traditional fishing techniques.
 Regenerative ocean farms are a form of aquaculture where shellfish and seaweeds are grown.

-Biochar

-Biochar is a carbon-rich substance made from thermally decomposed biomass.
-This substance is commonly used on agricultural soils to increase carbon stores due to its ability to remain in the soil for long periods of time rather than entering the atmosphere as CO_{2}.

-Compost

-Composting is the deliberate decomposition of organic materials into a nutrient-rich substance in order to target increases in soil health and productivity.
-Common ingredients in compost include animal manure, food waste, and landscaping waste such as leaves or grass clippings.

-Cover crops & multi-species cover crops

-Cover cropping is a technique that includes the planting of crops on bare or recently-reaped fields in order to replenish overall soil health.
-Cover crops are used to increase soil nutrient levels, especially nitrogen, promote the soil's carbon sequestration capabilities, aerate soil to lessen water erosion and runoff. and reduce temperature fluctuations in the soil.

-Crop rotations

-Crop rotation is a polycultural practice that involves the successive growing of different types of crops in order to increase soil organic matter levels, reduce losses due to insects, and maximize profits.
-Legumes are often included in crop rotations due to their taproot systems that promote nutrient storage in the soil.

 Holistically managed grazing

 Holistically managed grazing is a practice that is based on consistent rotation of livestock herds onto different fields in order to mimic how natural herds would graze.
-Livestock herds trample plants, which is shown to increase soil restoration.
+Livestock herds trample plants, which is shown to increase soil restoration, stimulate plant regrowth, increase soil carbon storage, and water infiltration.